tapdata/tapdata-docs/docs/prerequisites/cloud-databases/aliyun-adb-mysql.md

 <Content />

-Please follow the instructions below to successfully add and use Aliyun ADB MySQL database in Tapdata Cloud.
+Please follow the instructions below to successfully add and use Aliyun ADB MySQL database in TapData Cloud.

 ## Supported Versions